RMChapple/IrishPlaceNames/README.md

 IrishTownlands.csv contains list of Irish Townlands (both Northern Ireland and Republic of Ireland) in alphabetical order.
 See: https://en.wikipedia.org/wiki/Townland

-IrishBaronies.csvcontains list of Irish Townlands (both Northern Ireland and Republic of Ireland) in alphabetical order.
+IrishBaronies.csv contains list of Irish Townlands (both Northern Ireland and Republic of Ireland) in alphabetical order.
 See: https://en.wikipedia.org/wiki/Barony_(Ireland)